 “The Words” is a six-part web series funded by United Nations Association in Canada – Calgary Branch.
-Each short film touches upon a different topic in interpersonal communications.
-Launched December 15, 2017, a new episode will be released every other day through December 25.
+Each short film touches upon a different topic in interpersonal communication.

 By increasing our capacity as communicators and by developing our ability to engage in healthy dialogue, we create better relationships and connections, which increase our overall sense of belonging, wellbeing and happiness.